 The maturity of financial liabilities is monitored regularly.
-As of 31 Dec 2022, Orthex had cash and cash equivalents of EUR 10.3 million (31 Dec 2021: EUR 14.3 million).
-In addition, Orthex had access to unused credit facilities and bank overdrafts of EUR 7.0 million as of 31 Dec 2022 (31 Dec 2021: EUR 7.0 million).
-In 2022, Orthex entered into a 3+1+1-year credit facility agreement of EUR 32.5 million with Nordea Bank PIc.
+As of 31 Dec 2023, Orthex had cash and cash equivalents of EUR 11.6 million (31 Dec 2022: EUR 10.3 million).
+In addition, Orthex had access to unused credit facilities and bank overdrafts of EUR 7.0 million as of 31 Dec 2023 (31 Dec 2022: EUR 7.0 million).
+In 2022, Orthex entered into a 3+1+1-year credit facility agreement of EUR 32.5 million with Nordea Bank Plc.
 The credit facility agreement includes a 3+1+1-year term loan of EUR 25.5 million and a revolving credit facility of EUR 7.0 million.
 If the conditions specified in the credit facility agreement are met, the company may extend the agreement by 1 + 1 year.

-At 31 Dec 2022, EUR 25.5 million of the term-loan was in use.
+At 31 Dec 2023, EUR 25.5 million of the term-loan was in use.
 The term loan is currently repaid in bi-annual installments of EUR 1.5 million.
-Loans from the financial institutions include the following covenants: net debt / adjusted EBITDA and adjusted EBITDA / net financial charges.
-At 31 Dec 2022, the financial covenants were: net debt / adjusted EBITDA, capital expenditure and adjusted EBITDA / net financial charges.
+Loans from the financial institutions include covenants.
+At 31 Dec 2023, the financial covenants were: net debt / adjusted EBITDA, capital expenditure, and adjusted EBITDA / net financial charges.
 The terms of loans from financial institutions also include indicators related to sustainability, which are related to the energy consumption of production and the percentage of scrap.
-The covenant terms have been complied with on 31 Dec 2022.
+The covenant terms have been complied with on 31 Dec 2023.

 The interest margin is variable and depends on the ratio of net debt and adjusted EBITDA.
-Orthex has given business mortgages amounting to EUR 50.1 million as of 31 Dec 2022 as a security for the loans from financial institutions.
+Orthex has given business mortgages amounting to EUR 48.1 million as of 31 Dec 2023 as a security for the loans from financial institutions.
 According to specific terms and conditions of the bank loan agreements, the most significant transactions require a prior written approval by the financial institutions, including ordinary terms and conditions protecting the creditor.